ta-assistant/TA-CLI/README.md

 Client version 1.0.0
 <h1 align="center"> Admin-CLI </h1>

-<p align="center">This program is about checking students work in ta's computer and send students score to server by CLI</p>
+<p align="center">This program is about checking students work in your computer and send students score to server by CLI</p>

 ## Documentation
 * [Installation](#installation)